jet/dotnet-templates/propulsion-reactor/README.md

 //#endif

 This project was generated using:
-//#if cosmosOnly
+//#if changeFeedOnly
 //#if kafka

-    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proAllProjector --cosmosOnly -k # -k => include Kafka projection logic
+    dotnet new -i Equinox.Templates # just once, to install/update in the local templates store dotnet new proAllProjector --source changeFeedOnly -k # -k => include Kafka projection logic
 //#else

     dotnet new -i Equinox.Templates # just once, to install/update in the local templates store
     # add -k to add Kafka Projection logic
-    dotnet new proAllProjector --cosmosOnly # use --help to see options
+    dotnet new proAllProjector --source changeFeedOnly # use --help to see options
 //#endif
 //#else
 //#if kafka